MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 ## Editing our element

 Now it's time to edit our periodic table element.
-If you have picked an element which exists already, there will be a file with the name `element_name.md` where element name is the element you've chosen.
+If you have picked an element that exists already, there will be a file with the name `element_name.md` where the element name is the element you've chosen.
 If the file does not exist, create it.

 For example, to create the sodium file,